Tony Martin (politician): Provincial politics

 Martin ran for the Ontario legislature in the provincial election of 1990 after Karl Morin-Strom, the sitting Member of Provincial Parliament (MPP) for Sault Ste.
 Marie, announced his retirement.
 He faced a difficult challenge in retaining the seat for his party.
-The Ontario Liberal Party ran a strong candidate in Don MacGregor, while the upstart anti-bilingualism Confederation of Regions Party made strong inroads into the riding's anglophone/working-class base, which traditionally votes NDP.
-Martin ultimately won the seat by only 697 votes over MacGregor, after a late drive from the city's unions.
+The Ontario Liberal Party ran a strong candidate in Don MacGregor, while the upstart anti-bilingualism Confederation of Regions Party made strong inroads into the riding's anglophone/working-class base, which traditionally voted NDP.
+After a late drive from the city's unions, Martin defeated MacGregor by a slim 697-vote margin.
 Elsewhere in the province, the NDP won several historical breakthroughs and formed government for the first time in its history.

-Martin was appointed as parliamentary assistant to the Minister of Education for the next five years.
-The New Democrat Government under the leadership of Bob Rae (with significant help from Shelley Martel Nickel Belt MPP and Bud Wildman Algoma MPP) facilitated a unique restructuring at Algoma Steel in Sault Ste.
-Marie that included majority worker ownership during the early 1990s, which contributed to Martin retaining the riding in the 1995 election with an increased majority, even as the NDP suffered major losses in most parts of the province.
-Martin defeated Carmen Provenzano of the Liberal Party by almost 4,000 votes, and so became one of only seventeen New Democrats to return to the legislature.
+In his first term as an MPP, Martin was appointed as parliamentary assistant to the Minister of Education.
+He held this position for the next five years.
+The NDP government, under the leadership of Premier Bob Rae (with significant help from MPPs Shelley Martel of Nickel Belt and Bud Wildman of Algoma), facilitated a unique restructuring at Algoma Steel in Sault Ste.
+Marie that included majority worker ownership during the early 1990s.
+This contributed to Martin retaining the riding in the 1995 election with an increased majority, even as the NDP suffered major losses in most parts of the province.
+Martin defeated Liberal challenger Carmen Provenzano by almost 4,000 votes, and so became one of only seventeen New Democrats to return to the legislature.
+The Progressive Conservatives under Mike Harris replaced the NDP's majority government with one of their own in 1995.

 Martin again retained his seat in the 1999 election.
 He was appointed as one of the legislature's Deputy Speakers on October 25, 1999.
 He dramatically resigned from this position on December 19, 2000, to protest the Mike Harris government's inactivity on poverty issues.
 Following this, he chaired a series of "People's Parliament on Poverty" meetings.
-In 2002-03, Martin supported Bill Blaikie's campaign to lead the federal NDP.
+In 2002–03, Martin supported Bill Blaikie's campaign to lead the federal NDP.

 Martin was initially expected to be re-elected in the 2003 provincial election, but a late surge in Liberal support saw David Orazietti win the seat by a significant margin.